ansys/pydpf-post/docs/source/user_guide/accessing_results.rst

     >>> structural_temperature = solution.structural_temperature()

-To access the temperature scalar field use the following:
+To access the temperature scalar field, use the following:

 .. code:: python